A1fa1a/Progtamming-by-python/README.md

 # Programming by python
 Welcome to the "Programming by python" repository!
-This repository is a collection of python scripts where you can find various examples and exercises to learn and improve your python scripting skills, I will put everything i have learned about python in this repository, This time i will make a discription for my scripts but in the future you will see more scripts on different subjects.
+This repository is a collection of python scripts where you can find various examples and exercises to learn and improve your python scripting skills,I will put here some of the things I learn in Python, This time i will make a discription for my scripts but in the future you will see more scripts on different subjects.
 ## Description
 ### script 1: add_2_matrix.py